Pitfalls to Avoid When Factoring Invoices

 5. You Do Not Complete Delivery

-If you are passing an invoice on to us for payment, it is vital that you ensure the work being charged for has been completed, or that you have delivered the products that were ordered.
-An invoice is unfactorable until you have fulfilled your side of the bargain – not to us, but to your client.
+If you are passing an invoice on to us for payment, it is vital to ensure product delivery.
+An invoice cannot be factored until you have fulfilled your side of the bargain—not to us, but to your client.

 For more information on factoring invoices, accounts-receivable factoring, and other alternative forms of business lending, contact Kore Capital.